KanteLabs/Duck-Hunt/readme.md

 *** Amidou Kante / July 10th ***

-# [Name of Game] Proposal
+# DuckHunt Proposal

-## What is [name of game]?
+## What is DuckHunt?

-Memory matching game, in which you test a users ability to remember the layout of a webpage.
+DuckHunt game or something similar to that, that is playable in the DOM.

 ## Wireframe